Handmade plaster models

 The classic plaster models of the ancient masters of model making were made using this method.
-Eduard Imhof (1895 1986) started with a negative layer model, so he could abbreviate the procedure saving one mould.
-The layer method is the most exact way to reproduce real terrain, but it requires a contour map.
+Eduard Imhof (18951986) started with a negative layer model, so he could abbreviate the procedure saving one mould.
+The layer method is the exact way to reproduce real terrain, but it requires a contour map.

-Before the existence of contour maps, other methods were used to create plaster models.
-The elevation of several points were measured in the real terrain and then represented using nails of different lengths that where hammered on a wooden base plate.
+Before the existence of contour maps other methods were used to create plaster models.
+The elevations of several points were measured in the real terrain and then represented using nails of different lengths that were hammered on a wooden base plate.
 The gaps between the nails where filled manually using different materials.
 From this first model several casts could be made.
 Models made that way are far less exact than models created by the layer method.

 Nail or peg method

-In the USA, two other methods using plaster were also used.
-For the construction of the mother model, cardboard instead of wood was the main material.
-The ribbon-method used corrugated cardboard to represent contours and the egg-crate method based on a partition of the model in squares.
-The egg-crate method allows varying the accuracy of the model.
+In the USA, two other methods employing plaster were also used.
+For the construction of the mother model, cardboard instead of wood was used as the main material.
+The ribbon-method used corrugated cardboard to represent contours and the egg-crate method was based on a partition of the model in squares.
+With the egg-crate method the accuracy of the models can be easily adjusted.
 These two methods were very easy and fast to execute.
-They are not as exact as the layer method but were used by the military to provide a fast panoramic view of an unknown terrain to combatants like bomber pilots.
+They are not as exact as the layer method but were used by the military to provide a quick and accessible panoramic view of an unknown terrain to combatants like bomber pilots.